 With all of the above working against you to potentially cause eye discomfort, it’s only natural that you might want to rub your eyes to give them some quick relief.
 This could be a mistake however, as you might introduce dust or other harmful substances that may have been picked up from office equipment into your eyes, all through contact from your fingers.

 Steps you can take, include taking a break from the screen every now and again and making sure that your keyboard and the rest of your desk area is cleaned and disinfected regularly.

 Although there isn’t much that you can do about the levels of humidity in the office, if the eyes are dry, you can help your eyes by using Optrex Actimist.
-The 2in1 Dry + Irritated Eye Spray* stabilises the eye's lipid layer to reduce moisture loss.
-It's sprayed onto closed eyes to instantly soothe dry eyes*.
+The Actimist 2in1 Dry + Irritated Eye Spray* repairs the eye's natural protective moisture barrier to reduce moisture loss.
+It's sprayed onto closed eyes to relieve dry eyes*.
 It's also clinically proven to provide relief for up to four hours*.